inab/BIOLITMAP/README.md

 Code for the web-based geolocated and temporal visualization of bioinformatics research (BIOLITMAP): http://socialanalytics.bsc.es/biolitmap/.

-Paper submitted to Oxford Bioinformatics.
+Paper accepted to Oxford Bioinformatics.

 ## Directory structure